Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

 Figure \ref{figrelated_course} shows the fraction of enrollees in each post-layoff industry who have taken courses that are linked to that industry as described above.
 We see a large fraction of women (Panel A) employed in healthcare having taken related courses.
 The analogous plot for men (Panel B) shows that meaningful fractions of enrollees employed in construction, healthcare, and manufacturing have taken related courses.
 Strikingly, for both men and women, the number of healthcare or construction course-takers mirrors the enrollee-matched-non-enrollee employment difference in the sector.
 Turning to the analogous results for industry-related credentials, Figure \ref{fig:related_credential} shows that for both men and women, the ``excess'' healthcare employment match those with health-related credentials, but the same is not true for construction.\footnote{We find that 73 percent of those who have taken healthcare courses and are employed in healthcare receive a credential, compared to the overall credential rate of 26 percent.
 The credential data suggests that it is not a specific occupation within healthcare that is driving the result: of the approximately 3,500 enrollees employed in healthcare with credentials, 26 percent received a credential in Licensed Practical Nursing, 14 percent in Nursing Assistance, and 12 percent in Registered Nursing.} The finding that the healthcare sector is a key driver of employment growth among those who retrain is consistent with empirical evidence from other studies. \citet{Grosz2020} shows that one specific health program (associate's degree in nursing) leads to substantial earnings gains relative to not enrolling at all.
 Others find evidence that earnings gains associated with credentials in health appear larger than those for non-health subjects (e.g., \citealp{Bohnetal2016}; \citealp{Stevensetal2019}).
 The lack of credentials in construction suggests that the mechanism through which schooling improves labor market prospects may differ by industry.
-While training may increase access to jobs that require licenses or certification in healthcare, the mechanism is more likely to be industry-specific skill-building in construction.
+While training may increase access to jobs that require licenses or certification in healthcare, the mechanism is more likely to be industry-specific skill-building in construction.\footnote{We do observe that industry switchers are more likely to have obtained a credential generally.
+32 percent of switchers have a credential while only 22 percent of non-employed and 19 percent of those who stayed in the same industry have credentials.}